 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Linden Blvd / Euclid Ave neighborhood has more single mother households than 99.8% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, one of the unique characteristics of the Linden Blvd / Euclid Ave neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.2% of the neighborhoods in America.
+In addition, the Linden Blvd / Euclid Ave neighborhood stands out for having an average per capita income lower than 99.2% of the neighborhoods in the United States.

 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the Linden Blvd / Euclid Ave neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 12.9% of its workforce, this neighborhood has a greater concentration of government workers than 95.4% of U.S. neighborhoods.